 Common Name: Bryde’s Whale

-General Description: Bryde’s Whales (pronounced brood-ess) resemble Sei Whales B. borealis closely.
-The heads of the two species are similar in profile and general appearance at a distance.
-Most Bryde's Whales have three prominent ridges on the head ahead of the blowholes, one medial, and one on each side from the area adjacent to the blowholes towards the tip of the snout.
-When present, the three ridges are diagnostic of the species.
+General Description: Bryde’s Whales (pronounced brood-ess) have three prominent ridges on the head ahead of the blowholes, one medial, and one on each side from the area adjacent to the blowholes towards the tip of the snout.
+The three ridges are diagnostic of the species.